OPTML-Group/Unlearn-Simple/README.md

 This is the official code repository for the paper [Simplicity Prevails: Rethinking Negative Preference Optimization for LLM Unlearning](https://arxiv.org/abs/2410.07163).

 ## News ##
-:mega: Check out our [latest work](https://github.com/OPTML-Group/Unlearn-Smooth) at ICML 2025 on making LLM unlearning more robust through smoothness optimization!
+:mega: Check out our [ICML 2025 paper](https://github.com/OPTML-Group/Unlearn-Smooth) on making LLM unlearning more robust through smoothness optimization!

 ## Abstract